 glue gun, and 10 + glue sticks

 Coordinating stem lengths.
 These flowers are heavy, to keep them standing straight, fold the wires over and twist at the base of the flower.
-Make 1 flower long for the center of the arrangement, 4 a bit shorter to fill in the four sides, and finally 2 short stems for fill ins as needed.
+Make 1 flower stem longer to place in the center of the arrangement, 4 a bit shorter to fill in the four sides, and finally 2 short stems for fill ins as needed.

 To arrange the flowers you can use a block of floral foam.
 I much prefer using a glass flower frog.

 A glass flower frog provides 12 evenly spaced holes.
-When you place your blossom stem in the hole they are instantly arranged.
-They are reusable and inexpensive.
-You can find them at antique stores or online.
+They automatically arrange your flowers evenly when you insert your stems.
+Flower frogs are reusable and inexpensive.
+You can find flower frogs at antique stores or online.
 They should cost less than $10, unless they come with paired with their original flower bowl.